Genzocracy/brainstorming/01-vision-statement.md

 Our nation can exist without a symbol.
 Our nation can exist without a flag.
 Our nation can exist without a pledge.
 But, our nation cannot exist without those we stand with.

-This should be written as a poem or song, to be recited
+This should be written as a poem or song, to be recited but never in demand

 ## Definitions in Guiding Principals